General Terms and Conditions of Walbert-Schmitz GmbH & Co. KG

 XVI.
 Off-setting, retention, assignation

-The Principal is only entitled to offset own claims or assert a right of retention if his claim has been conclusively determined, is uncontested or accepted.
+- The Principal is only entitled to offset their own claims or assert a right of retention if their claim has been conclusively determined, is uncontested or accepted.

-The Contractor is entitled to assign his claims from ongoing business relations with the Principal to a third party (§ 354 a HGB (German Commercial Code)).
+- The Contractor is entitled to assign their claims from ongoing business relations with the Principal to a third party (§ 354 a HGB-German Commercial Code).
 The parties agree that respective assignation exclusions in the Principal‘s General Terms and Conditions do not apply.

-The assignation of claims against the Contractor without the written consent of the Contractor is excluded.
+- The assignment of accounts receivable against the Contractor without the written consent of the Contractor is excluded.

-If a regulation in these General Terms and Conditions should be or become ineffective or unfeasible, the effectiveness of the General Terms and Conditions in general is not affected.
-In such a case the parties are rather obligated to replace the ineffective or unfeasible condition with an effective or feasible condition which corresponds with the spirit and economic purpose of the condition within legal limits.
+- If a regulation in these General Terms and Conditions should be or become ineffective or unfeasible, the effectiveness of the General Terms and Conditions in general is not affected.
+In such a case the parties are in fact obligated to replace the ineffective or unfeasible condition with an effective or feasible condition, which corresponds as closely as possible to the orignal.

-Place of jurisdiction for all disputes arising from this contractual relationship is Aachen.
+- Place of jurisdiction for all disputes arising from this contractual relationship is Aachen.
 However, the Contractor is entitled to also sue the Principal at any other admissible place of jurisdiction.
 The contract language is German.
 The applicable law shall be exclusively the law of the Federal Republic of Germany excluding the UN-Convention.

 Terms & Conditions German as PDF

 Terms & Conditions English as PDF